-Acids such as hydrochloric acid, sulfuric acid, nitric acid and acetic acid used for pH adjustments, titrations and chemical reactions.
+- Acids such as hydrochloric acid, sulfuric acid, nitric acid and acetic acid used for pH adjustments, titrations and chemical reactions. - Bases such as sodium hydroxide, potassium hydroxide, and ammonium hydroxide used for pH adjustments, neutralizations and precipitation reactions. - Solvents such as water, ethanol, acetone and methanol used for dissolving substances, cleaning equipment and preparing solutions. - Indicators such as phenolphthalein, bromothymol blue, and litmus paper used in determining acidity or alkalinity of a solution.

-- Bases such as sodium hydroxide, potassium hydroxide, and ammonium hydroxide used for pH adjustments, neutralizations and precipitation reactions. - Solvents such as water, ethanol, acetone and methanol used for dissolving substances, cleaning equipment and preparing solutions. - Indicators such as phenolphthalein, bromothymol blue, and litmus paper used in determining acidity or alkalinity of a solution. - Enzymes such as amylase, lipase and catalase used in biology laboratories for studying enzymatic reactions and biochemical processes. - Stains and dyes such as methylene blue, iodine and eosin used to visualize cells, tissues and specific structures in biological samples. - Various salts such as sodium chloride, potassium nitrate and calcium carbonate used in experiments and preparation of solutions. - Oxidizing and reducing agents such as hydrogen peroxide, potassium permanganate and sodium metabisulfite used in chemical reactions. - Preservatives, chemicals such as formaldehyde and ethanol used for biological specimen to prevent decay and microbial growth. - Culture Media Components like agar, peptone, and nutrient broth used for preparing culture media for micro-organisms growth.
+- Enzymes such as amylase, lipase and catalase used in biology laboratories for studying enzymatic reactions and biochemical processes. - Stains and dyes such as methylene blue, iodine and eosin used to visualize cells, tissues and specific structures in biological samples. - Various salts such as sodium chloride, potassium nitrate and calcium carbonate used in experiments and preparation of solutions. - Oxidizing and reducing agents such as hydrogen peroxide, potassium permanganate and sodium metabisulfite used in chemical reactions. - Preservatives, chemicals such as formaldehyde and ethanol used for biological specimen to prevent decay and microbial growth. - Culture Media Components like agar, peptone, and nutrient broth used for preparing culture media for micro-organisms growth.

-2.5.8.2 Wastes generated during operation phase
+2.5.6.2 Wastes generated during operation phase

 The waste generated during the operation phase of the project is a result of different activities taking place during the operational phase of the project.
-The waste generated during the project's operation phase are;
+The waste generated during the project's operation phase are

-- Solid waste from the dining hall, kitchen, laboratories, classroom, office, dormitories etc. - liquid waste from sanitary facilities, laboratories, canteens, and kitchens - Hazardous waste such as used sanitary pads, bio-medical waste, damaged computers, expired chemicals along with used chemical containers
+- Solid waste from the dining hall, kitchen, laboratories, classroom, office, dormitories etc. - liquid waste from sanitary facilities, laboratories, canteens, and kitchens - Hazardous waste such as used sanitary pads, bio-medical waste, expired chemicals along with used chemical containers - Electric waste such as damaged computers and other electronic appliances from the ICT laboratory

 The dormitories, office, classroom, dining hall, laboratories and resting areas will be supplied with dustbins, complete with waste separation option.
-The storage capacity will be one week and waste will then be collected for final disposal at Lukirini dumpsite.
+The storage capacity will be one week and waste will then be collected for final disposal at to District council designated site.
 A private company may be employed to deal with solid waste management.

-2.5.8.3 Labour requirement during operation phase
+2.5.6.3 Waste Sorting Protocol